-LMDC provided \$159,752,900 towards the East River Waterfront Esplanade and Piers Project which includes Phase 1 of the Brooklyn Bridge Esplanade (BBE) project and \$30,380,582 was funded from other sources.
-The East River Waterfront (ERW) program was an essential part of the City's ongoing efforts to revitalize Lower Manhattan in the wake of the events of September 11, 2001.
-The lack of access and amenities at the ERW resulted in under-utilization by the surrounding communities and the public at large.
+LMDC provided over \$161,000,000 towards the East River Waterfront Esplanade and Piers Projects (\$21,772,900 from this activity).
+The East River Waterfront (ERW) program is an essential part of the City's ongoing efforts to revitalize Lower Manhattan in the wake of the events of September 11, 2001.
+The lack of access and amenities at the ERW resulted in underutilization by the surrounding communities and the public at large.
 The program identified improvements to the two-mile-long, City-owned public open space connecting Whitehall Ferry Terminal and Peter Minuit Plaza to the south to East River Park to the north.
-The plan included three main goals: (1) create a spectacular waterfront with an active and welcoming water's edge, (2) complete the Manhattan Greenway, and (3) reconnect the communities of Lower Manhattan to the East River.
-Included in the scope of the work were Pier 15, Pier 36, Pier 36 and Pier 42.
-Most of the Pier 42 work is funded in a separate grant agreement.
-The esplanade as well as the piers were renovated and redeveloped.
-The improvements provided solutions such as better access routes, open spaces and appropriate retail and community uses.
+The plan which included Phase 1 of the Brooklyn Bridge Esplanade (BBE) project had three main goals: (1) create a spectacular waterfront with an active and welcoming water's edge, (2) complete the Manhattan Greenway, and (3) reconnect the communities of Lower Manhattan to the East River.
+Included in the scope of the work were improvements to Piers 15, 35, 36 and Pier 42, which is ongoing.
+Much of the Pier 42 work was funded from other activities; however, the \$8,227,100 balance in this activity is available to cover costs associated with the Pier 42 project.

+The ERW improvements provided solutions such as better access routes, open spaces and appropriate retail and community uses.
 All of the improvements stimulated economic recovery in the area in the manner urgently needed since September 11, 2001 and also benefited low and moderate income people in the area meeting community development needs.
 Esplanade Package 3 and Piers 35 and 36 were completed years ago.
 In 2022 construction of the Package 4 segment of this project involving esplanade improvements from Catherine Slip to Pike Slip was also completed with the final related reimbursement requests paid in the fourth quarter of 2022.
 As previously noted, the New York City Lower Manhattan Coastal Resiliency project announced in late 2021 conflicted with a portion of previously planned Phase 2 BBE work.
 As a result, the scope of the LMDC funded BBE project was scaled back to eliminate any portion of the project that would have been negatively impacted or destroyed by construction related to the planned coastal resiliency project.
 The subrecipient agreement was amended accordingly reducing the contract value due to the project scope reductions associated with planned or potential BBE Phase 2 and Coastal Resiliency project conflicts.
 LMDC and New York City Economic Development Corporation (EDC) identified BBE work that would not be impacted by the coastal resiliency project.
-In late September 2022 EDC informed LMDC that Phase 1 of the Brooklyn Bridge Esplanade (BBE) segment of the project funded by LMDC was complete.
+In late September 2022 Phase 1 of the Brooklyn Bridge Esplanade (BBE) segment of the project funded by LMDC was completed.
 Bike lanes are open, lights, curbs and other hardscape work has concluded.
-LMDC funded contractors demobilized and \$186,000 in reimbursement request packages were submitted to and paid by LMDC during the second quarter of 2023 enabling the closing of the East River Waterfront Esplanade and Piers grant agreement.
-BBE Phase 2 not funded by LMDC is expected to be completed shortly.
+No funds were spent from this activity during the third quarter of 2023.
 The remaining funds in this activity will be used for the East River Waterfront Pier 42 project which is ongoing.